ucabhkw/COVID19RL20/README.md

 ### Folder "RAW" :
 The files in 'raw' are  ...
-the time series data of confirmed, recovered, and deceased cases from Johns Hopkinsons Data Repository, and population size, population density, medium-term population (15 to 65 years old), gross domestic product (GDP), geological information (longitude, latitude), and life expectancy obtained from official publications through the United Nations database, Wikipedia, and news.
+the time series data of tested, confirmed, recovered, and deceased cases from Johns Hopkinsons Data Repository, and population data, gross domestic product (GDP), geological information (longitude, latitude), life expectancy, policies given by governments obtained from official publications through the United Nations database, Wikipedia, and news.

 Data sources are as follows:
 #### (1) Index case date (date of the first confirmed patient) :